john-aleksanov/k8s-in-java/README.md

     - HTTP error handling would be added in Resource Service's `SongClient` class.
 6. **Data Mapping**: Instead of using `ObjectMapper`, a well-configured framework like ModelMapper or MapStruct would be used.
 7. **Transactional Integrity**: The current setup lacks transactional boundaries, leading to potential data inconsistencies.
-8. **API first**: an OpenAPI description of the services' APIs would be provided.
+8. **API first**: An OpenAPI description of the services' APIs would be provided.
+9. **Load balancing**: There is no load balancing employed by `Resource Service` in relation to `Song Service`.
+The first instance from Eureka is taken and used.
-8. Etc., etc.
+10. Etc., etc.